-4.84.9 In relation to extra-care housing, a CIL charge of £100 per m2 will apply in the high value zone only. on a District-wide basis.
+4.9 In relation to extra-care housing, a CIL charge of £100 per m2 will apply on a District-wide basis.
 This is a change from the Council's draft charging schedule which originally proposed a CIL charge of £100 per m2 in the high value zone only.
 The change of approach is again based on the Council's most recent viability evidence (December 2016) and the higher development densities and sales values used therein.